Exact Schwinger Proper Time Renormalisation: Derivation of the exact RG

 It is worth pausing at this stage to reflect on the meaning of the regulated quantities.
-The current $J$ is, of course, just a source that we put into the path integral in order to get a response.
-However the objects
+The current $J$ is, of course, just a source that we put into the path integral in order to get a response{ -- \ie it is the value of the current for which a particular field value solves the equations of motion: however the field value corresponding to a fixed external source $J$ is now the $k$-dependent object, $\phik$, given by Eq.~\eqref{eq:phik}.
+It is more convenient for our purposes to instead ask what value of current would be needed to stimulate a certain fixed expectation value $\phivev$.
+This defines a $k$-dependent current that we will call $J_k$, which results from \be \Gamma^k[\phivev] ~\equiv~ -W^k[J_k] + \intdx{J_k\phivev }{} \, \ee giving

-are the $k$-dependent expectation values of the current and field, respectively, for the effective theory defined at scale $k$.
-As described in the Introduction, they correspond to an expectation value, not of the original microscopic theory but of the theory after it has been broken into averaged $1/k$ sized cells.
+Note that the physics is exactly the same, except that we are adjusting the current in order to maintain a particular value of $\phivev$ for the theory when it is being regulated at varying scales $k$.
+For example, it is still the case that the vacuum of the theory at energy scale $k$ can be found by solving the $k$-dependent condition $ J^k =0$ which is simply a field equation for $\phivev$.} As described in the Introduction, {these $k$-dependent quantities} correspond to expectation values, not of the original microscopic theory but of the theory after it has been broken into averaged $1/k$ sized cells.
 This is the practical implementation of the physical coarse-graining interpretation of Fig.~\ref{fig:averaging_prelim}, giving us the more detailed picture in Fig.~\ref{fig:averaging}.